bidah/styled-native-breakpoint-for-web/README.md

 }
 ```

-To setup new breakpoints pass the `breakpoints` prop to `ThemeProviders` with an object with the key as the name of the breakpoint and the value as number representing the minimum width.
+To setup new breakpoints pass the `breakpoints` prop to `ThemeProvider` with an object with the key as the name of the breakpoint and the value as number representing the minimum width.
 Take note that previous defaults will be overwritten.

 ```javascript
 <ThemeProvider